imvast/Discord-Account-Creator/README.md

 > **Note** ik a lot of the features in here are not implemented but its cuz i barely had time to work on it lol

+> **Note** ill be working v2 for a bit of time and itll have the promised features but dont expect it right away

 ## Features
 - Captcha SOLVER (using ai)